 Why Are Wall Air Conditioners More Expensive?

 A wall air conditioner, also known as a through-the-wall air conditioner or wall mounted air conditioner or ductless cooling unit, is an air conditioning unit that is permanently attached to a wall.
 It spans the entire thickness of the wall, extending from its interior to its exterior surface.
 Wall air conditioners are highly efficient as they create an airtight seal in the room.

-Wall-mounted ac units work by extracting air, heat, and humidity from the room and replacing it with a supply of cold air.
+Wall-mounted AC units work by extracting air, heat, and humidity from the room and replacing it with a supply of cold air.
 The heat and humidity are carried through refrigerant lines to the condenser situated outside.
 The condenser then disperses the heat and moisture to produce cool air, then supplied back into the room.

+Why Are Wall Air Conditioners More Expensive?